sillsdev/ptx2pdf/docs/documentation/ornaments.md

 If font-based elements are used, then only the (fill) colour can be specified.

+#### Border elements from graphic files
+The most recent addition (May 2022) implements graphics files as an image type.
+The graphic can be rotated and almost certainly stretched too, but  cannot be recoloured.

 ### This does not implement pgf!
 While using the images from the above packages, the  ornament-including code is in no way intended to be a version of the large and complex pgf-drawing